Best Cheap Web Hosting for WordPress 2026: 8 Picks That Won't Break the Bank

 8. HostGator — Best for Simple Starter Sites

-Look, HostGator isn't my top pick here, and honestly I think its reputation is slightly bigger than its current performance deserves.
-But it's not a bad choice either.
-If you already have experience with hosting and just want something that works without surprises, it delivers.
-The ~$9.95/mo renewal rate on shared plans is the main reason it sits at #8 — you're paying premium renewal pricing for non-premium performance.
+Look, HostGator isn't my top pick here, and I think its reputation is slightly bigger than its current performance justifies.
+That said, it's not a bad choice either.
+If you already have hosting experience and just want something that works without drama, it delivers.
+The ~$9.95/mo renewal rate on shared plans is the real downside — you're paying premium pricing for non-premium performance.

 Key Features: